-Hermanus is a Basic-rated thermic and soaring site, with a long wave-like ridge which offers consistent soaring conditions.
+Hermanus is a gentle thermic and soaring site, with a long wave-like ridge which offers consistent soaring conditions.
+This is a Basic-rated site, and is popular with schools for training students.

 The launch is a clearly-defined concrete slab on the right of the scenic road with a windsock, and benches for spectators.
 Please confine your launch to the area demarcated by the yellow rocks.
 Do not launch west of the radio tower.